-Have you ever felt trapped, like there's no way out?
-Ahaz, King of Judah would have understood.
+Have you ever been in a situation where there seems to be no way out?
+That's the way the Judean King Ahaz must have felt.
 To his north was the kingdom of Israel, also called Ephraim.
 To the north and east of that was the kingdom of Syria.
 Well, Pekah, the king of Israel and Rezin, the king of Syria, decided to form an alliance to defeat Assyria, the most powerful nation in the known world at the time.

 But here's the catch.
 They wanted all the little nearby kingdoms to join in their alliance against Assyria.
-So, in the diplomatic fashion of the day, they made war on Ahaz, invading the territory of Judah and besieging Jerusalem.
+So, in the diplomatic fashion of the day, they came calling on Ahaz by invading the territory of Judah and besieging Jerusalem.
 They would either lift the siege after they had drawn Judea into their alliance and after they had installed a puppet king on Ahaz' throne, or they would just destroy the place.

 But even if Ahaz had managed to appease these two invading kings of Israel and Syria, even if he managed to keep his throne, not to mention his head, he would have been heading into a conflict with Assyria, a much greater threat.
-As the old saying goes, he would have been jumping out of the frying pan only to land in the fire.
+He would have been jumping out of the frying pan only to land in the fire.

-Now, none of us are involved in such grand geopolitical conflicts, but that doesn't mean we and our loved ones don't face equally fearsome foes: debt, grief, unemployment, the pandemic, other chronic illness, long-term disability, difficulties with parents or children or spouses or maybe all at the same time.
+Now, none of us are caught in such geopolitical problems, but that doesn't mean we and our loved ones don't face fearsome foes: debt, grief, unemployment, chronic illness, long-term disability, difficulties with parents or children or spouse or maybe all at the same time.
 And sometimes the only way to work on one problem makes the others worse.
-You might need to keep your business open to provide for your family and your employees, but COVID restrictions don't allow you to.
-Or you might need to work longer hours to improve your financial position, only to find your family situation deteriorating.
+You might work longer hours to improve your financial position, only to find your family situation deteriorating.
 You might need advanced medical treatment to improve your health, but paying for it would drive you deeper into debt.
 There just doesn't seem to be any way out.
 The situation is impossible.
 What can you do?

-It was while Ahaz was contemplating such cheery choices, and while he was inspecting the waterworks that would allow his capital city to withstand the besieging Israelites and Syrians, that Isaiah came to see him.
+It was while Ahaz was contemplating such cheery choices, and while he was inspecting the waterworks that his capital city would need to withstand the besieging Israelites and Syrians, that Isaiah came to see him.
 And Isaiah brought Ahaz a word of hope.